-The Spine Center at UC San Diego Health is a national leader in minimally invasive spine surgery and complex surgical treatment for spinal disorders.
-Read brief descriptions of minimally invasive surgical procedures used to treat numerous
+UC San Diego Health is a national leader in minimally invasive spine surgery and complex surgical treatment for spinal disorders.
+Read brief descriptions of minimally invasive surgical procedures used to treat many spine conditions.

 Anterior cervical discectomy is done to reduce pressure and discomfort by removing a herniated cervical disc through a small incision in the front of the neck.
 The space where the disc was can be filled with bone graft material.
 Plates or screws can also be implanted to increase stability.